Abanob-romany/whats_app/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is my first flutter project dealing with the ui only and applaying the fundamentals of flutter ui

 A few resources to get you started if this is your first Flutter project: